 We would like our students to gain a wider knowledge and understanding of music both practically and theoretically and to develop a wide range of skills that are used in the industry.

-The goal is to inspire and engage students to develop a love of music and develop their talents through participation in a wide range of instrumental and practical skills.
+In Music the goal is to inspire and engage students to develop a love of music and develop their talents through participation in a wide range of instrumental and practical skills.
 Through learning music, students increase their self confidence, creativity and a sense of achievement.

 We allow ample opportunities for group discussions in lessons around specific topics and promote creative collaboration where possible when producing a piece of work.
-Example techniques to support students’ oracy include Think, Pair, Share, planned questioning, and modelling.
+Example techniques to support students’ oracy include Think, Pair, Share, planned questioning, question matrices and modelling.

 In Music, we develop skills for learning by encouraging consistent use of subject specific keywords and development of correct and relevant terminology.
 Our curriculum is designed to allow students to advance in topic based skills throughout each year of study and revisit important terminology through constant recall.
 We provide opportunities to improve memory through learning lyrics or chords/notes off by heart in order to move their focus away from sheets and more towards specific performance skills.

 We offer discussions around differences in opinion and respect others views and subjective tastes when looking at different cultured pieces of music.
 We help students get a better understanding of the lyrics and the emotion behind specific vocabulary that is used.
 Being creative is a key component of our subject and we encourage this through composing and writing music and creating different performances.
 We analyse and listen to different styles of music.
 We have multiple opportunities to review and reflect on performances and student work allowing for constructive feedback of themselves and their peers.

 INTENTION 3 – Fostering personal attributes